 PM Toolbox - Part 3 Stakeholder Engagement

-Home > Unspun > unspun 29 > PM Toolbox - Part 3 Stakeholder Engagement
+Home > unspun > unspun 29 - It's all about relationships > PM Toolbox - Part 3 Stakeholder Engagement

 In the last issue of unspun, our Project Management Toolbox focused on project planning and resourcing.
 So now you’ve got the plan and the people in place, we discuss the next item on the agenda - stakeholder engagement.
 We highlight some of the key principles behind engaging successfully with your stakeholders from the outset and throughout to maximise your chances of seeing effective and lasting change.

 We all know that when delivering change across an organisation, we need to involve the people who have a stake in that change.
 Many of us are likely to have ‘stakeholder management’ in our plans.
 This typically includes activities such as identifying those people affected and their expected reaction; looking at how best to communicate with them and secure endorsement; managing expectations along the journey; and mitigating the risk of opposition.

 However, there is a risk that in focusing on ‘managing’ our stakeholders – where the process may feel like it’s being ‘done to’ them – we miss the benefits of having them truly involved.
 This can result in poor ownership and poor outcomes.